kabiromohd/Life_Expectancy_Prediction/README.md

   - model_rf_1.pkl

 ### Deploy model locally with Docker
-You can run the project with Docker.
+You can deploy the model on Docker.
 To do so, you need to have Docker installed on your machine, then you build the image with the following command:

 NOTE: Docker must be running before your run the following commands:

 ```